Jessie (Toy Story): Reception and legacy

 Body+Souls writer Courtney Thompson felt that Jessie was not the feminist hero she could have been, commenting that despite being "adventurous, independent and funny", she is restricted to a sexist romance plot: "Jessie was an opportunity for Pixar to give young girls someone to look up to without having her pander to men at all."
 Conversely, her developing relationship with Buzz Lightyear received positive commentary from Sara Martin Alegre, who said that it could be considered a subversion of the dominant male romance trope due to the "healthy and consensual feelings that Buzz and Jessie bear for one another".
-Ella Alexander of Harper's Bazaar noted that in Toy Story 3, Jessie is pushed to the background except for her scenes involving her romance with Buzz Lightyear, while in Toy Story 4, she is again given a minor supporting role in favour of Bo Peep: "It is, for Pixar at least, too much of a stretch to feature two women in key roles."
+Ella Alexander of Harper's Bazaar noted that in Toy Story 3, Jessie is pushed to the background except for her scenes involving her romance with Buzz Lightyear, while in Toy Story 4, she is again given a minor supporting role in favor of Bo Peep: "It is, for Pixar at least, too much of a stretch to feature two women in key roles."
 Steve Rose of The Guardian also discussed Pixar's treatment of its female characters by listing Jessie as one of several characters alongside Dory and Mrs Incredible that take second billing to the male characters in Pixar films: "at worst they're token love-interests, stay-at-home mums and other stereotypes bent on spoiling the boys' party".
 Angelica Florio writing for Bustle described Jessie as a "feminist icon", despite noting that Toy Story 2 features no female interactions with other female characters, thereby failing the Bechdel test.
 Time writer Stephanie Zacharek noted the significance of Woody handing over his sheriff badge to Jessie in Toy Story 4, commenting, "the reign of the white man is coming to an end".

 Cusack received praise for her voice work as Jessie.
 Marc Snetiker of Entertainment Weekly remarked on her "fizz-pop-crackle twang" and considered Jessie to be "one of the most fully realized and precisely layered characters on Pixar’s roster".
 Simon Kinnear of GamesRadar+ listed Jessie as one of the greatest female characters in film stating, "Cusack nails Jessie's central dichotomy of a personality branded by manufacturers to be bubbly but driven by reality to be desperately sad".
 MovieWeb writer Katey Hicks ranked Jessie as Cusack's best performance commenting that she creates a convincing and heartbreaking portrayal of the character.
 Cusack also won the category for Female Voice Acting in a Feature Production at the 2000 Annie Awards for her voice work as Jessie in Toy Story 2.
 Jessie also received the Patsy Montana Entertainer Award from the National Cowgirl Museum and Hall of Fame.